ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 **Test 15:** Check that it is not possible to create an instance of the Parameter class with null parameter category.

-**Test 16:** Check that the equals method returns true if the two compared parameters are equal.
+**Test 16:** Check that the equals method returns true if the two compared parameters have equal objects.

-**Test 17:** Check that the equals method returns false if the two compared parameters are different.
+**Test 17:** Check that the equals method returns false if the two compared parameters have different objects.

 **Test 18:** Check that the equals method returns true if the two compared parameters are the same.